BlocklandID47101/IEChaziz/README.md

+(SEMI-RETIRED, THIS PROJECT IS NOT MAINTAINED IN THE MEANTIME)
 # NetChaziz
-NetChaziz is a Internet Explorer Compatible(1) Browser and is expanding to also be a File Explorer as well.
+NetChaziz is a Internet Explorer Container and is expanding to also be a File Explorer as well.
 And also there's plans for a mini-Media Player.

 It currently requires .NET Framework 4.0 to be installed.
 It does work on Windows XP. https://blogs.msdn.microsoft.com/dotnet/p/dotnet4xp/